Get Barrier-Free Living with These Residential Elevators

 The Pneumatic Lift

 Unlike the hydraulic elevator, this one does not have a machine room.
-It instead has a pneumatic vacuum room making its cost of installation much lesser.
+It instead has a pneumatic vacuum room making its cost of installation much less.
 However, the elevator only has a holding capacity of one or two individuals.

 Overhead Winding Room